connorpekovic/GraphicsRenderingEngine/README.md

 * Declaring vectors and various matrices as structs in matrix.h at top of file
 * World to Camera transformation matrix on in matrix.h on line 555
 * Camera to Clip transformation matrix on in matrix.h on line 604
-* Clip to Device  matrix on in matrix.h on line 673
+* Clip to Device transformation matrix on in matrix.h on line 673